-The world's most pampered chickens are living in more style than you ever thought possible.
+The world's most pampered animals are living in more style than you ever thought possible.

 Nobody loves animals more than we do at Country Life.
 But for some owners, it seems, love alone is not enough; there must also be extravagant consumerism.